treeverse/lakeFS/docs/hooks/lua.md

 ### `net/http` (optional)

 Provides a `request` function that performs an HTTP request.
-Note that this package is not enabled by default for security reasons.
-It enables http request coming out from lakeFS instance network.
+For security reasons, this package is not available by default.
+This enables http requests to be sent out from the lakeFS instance network.
 The feature should be enabled under `actions.lua.net_http_enabled` [configuration](../reference/configuration.md).

 ```lua
 http.request(url [, body])